Residual energy in weakly compressible turbulence with a mean guide field: Theoretical considerations

-DNS with strong magnetic field yield an anisotropic spectrum -- consistent with GS -- and a -3/2 scaling, which is inconsistent with GS \citep{muller_grappin_2025.power_spectra.incompressible.MHD}. \cite{boldyrev_2005.dynamic.alignment} reconciled this tension by postulating that non-linear interactions, whose timescales are of the form $\tau \sim \ell/u_\ell~\left( V_A/u_\ell \right)^\alpha$, attenuate at smaller scales due to the tendency of magnetic and velocity fluctuations to align.
+We can see that DNS with a strong magnetic field yield an anisotropic spectrum that is consistent with GS and a -3/2 scaling, which is, on the other hand, inconsistent with GS \citep{muller_grappin_2025.power_spectra.incompressible.MHD}. \cite{boldyrev_2005.dynamic.alignment} reconciled this tension by postulating that nonlinear interactions, whose timescales are of the form $\tau \sim \ell/u_\ell~\left( V_A/u_\ell \right)^\alpha$, attenuate at smaller scales due to the tendency of magnetic and velocity fluctuations to align.
 This dynamic alignment is achieved through a process known as turbulence Alfv\'enization, which has been observed in the Sun \citep{grappin_1982.alignment}, and leads to an IK scaling when $\alpha = 1$ \citep{boldyrev_2006.dynamic.alignment}.

-The energy cascade becomes imbalanced when there is a dominant Els\"{a}sser variable -- for example, $\left( z^+ \right)^2 \gg \left( z^- \right)^2$ -- breaking the symmetry in Eqs.~(\ref{eq:incomp_MHD}).
+The energy cascade becomes imbalanced when there is a dominant Elsasser variable (e.g., $|z^+|^2 \gg |z^-|^2$) breaking the symmetry in Eqs.~(\ref{eq:incomp_MHD}).
 The imbalance is quantified by the normalized cross-helicity